shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 render it to the default backbuffer or perform our own post-process AA (such as FXAA or [SMAA](http://threejs.org/examples/#webgl_postprocessing_smaa)) on content rendered to a texture.

-Now, with Multisampled Renderbuffers, we can now use the general rendering pipeline in WebGL to provide multisampled antialiasing (MSAA):
+Now, with Multisampled Renderbuffers, we can use the general rendering pipeline in WebGL to provide multisampled antialiasing (MSAA):
 > pre-z pass --> rendering pass to FBO --> postprocessing pass --> render to window